G05h0/C-/README.md

 # C#
-I will commit my progress in C# in this repository.
+I will commit my progress from the beginning in C#.